Attacking SMB

 We can use the rpcclient tool with a null session to enumerate a workstation or Domain Controller.

 The rpcclient tool offers us many different commands to execute specific functions on the SMB server to gather information or modify server attributes like a username.
-We can use this cheat sheet from the SANS Institute or review the complete list of all these functions found on the man page of the rpcclient.
+We can use this cheat sheet from the SANS Institutearrow-up-right or review the complete list of all these functions found on the man pagearrow-up-right of the rpcclient.

 Here is a SANS Cheat sheet: